 The New Zealand countryside burst onto the world stage after the release of the Lord of the Rings and the Hobbit trilogies, although it pretended to be an imaginary fantasy setting.
 You can visit many iconic locations from the trilogies, and even take a tour through Hobbiton, the site of the Shire from the films.
 The set has been rebuilt as a permanent attraction and visitors can enjoy visiting the Hobbit holes and even getting a locally brewed ale from the Green Dragon Inn.

-Hike Franz Joseph Glacier
+Hike Franz Josef Glacier

 Enjoy one of the world’s most stunning glacier environments.
 You can choose from a range of tour options including guided walks, hikes, and climbs, depending on how adventurous you’re feeling.
 Sights include spectacular ice tunnels and icefalls (frozen waterfalls).